francescomari/monitoring-playground/README.md

 ## Usage

-Start the Docker Compose.
+Start Docker Compose.

     make up

-Stop the Docker Compose.
+Stop the containers started by Docker Compose and remove all the Docker resources previously created (containers, networks, etc.).

     make down

 Build the sample application.
-This is only necessary if you change the sample application and want to re-package it before starting the Docker Compose.
+This is only necessary if you change the sample application and want to re-package it before starting Docker Compose.

     make build